mnaamani/node-otr-v2/README.md

-# Off-the-Record messaing module for Nodejs (protocol v2)
+# Off-the-Record messaging module for Nodejs (protocol v2)

 This module exposes an OO Evented API which wraps the native libotr v2 installed.